Home > Analyses > Technology > Asana, Inc.

 |---|---|

-Asana, Inc. ranks 30th among 33 competitors in its sector, with a market cap just 1.09% of the leader, Salesforce, Inc. The company is positioned below both the average market cap of the top 10 competitors (143.6B) and the sector median (18.8B).
-There is a significant 58.62% market cap gap between Asana and its closest competitor above, indicating a notable distance from higher-ranked peers.
+Asana ranks 30th among 33 competitors, with a market cap just 0.7% of Salesforce, the sector leader.
+The company sits well below both the $144B average market cap of the top 10 and the $19B median for the sector.
+It faces a significant 142% gap to its next closest competitor above.

 Does ASAN have a competitive advantage?